chas-academy/u11-fullstack-js/README.md

 ### Things left to do:

+- Add button in admin dashboard on mobile opens the addUser modal off screen very high up.
 - Add error handling on all forms and queries.
 (Needs back-end fix to.)
-- Fix so user is forced to be logged in to shop.
-(If time, no requirment)(Maybe with cart in localstorage and send logged in state to back-end).
+- Fix so user is not forced to be logged in to shop.
+(If time, no requirment)(Maybe with cart in localstorage and send logged or not in state to back-end).

+### Notes:

+- When it comes to error handling, the reason it isn't there is because I created a GraphQL-API instead of a restAPI.
+This project that I've made with a restAPI has error handling: https://github.com/Babryz/Project-Manager